 Overview/Summary: The topical testosterone products listed in Table 1 are approved by the Food and Drug Administration for testosterone replacement therapy in males with primary hypogonadism (congenital or acquired) or hypogonadotropic hypogonadism (congenital or acquired) with testosterone pellets also having an indication to stimulate puberty in carefully selected males with clearly delayed puberty.
-1-9 There are few differences between the topical testosterone products with the exception of formulation and site of administration.
+1-10 There are few differences between the topical testosterone products with the exception of formulation and site of administration.
 Androderm® is the only testosterone product available as a transdermal patch.
-AndroGel[®], Fortesta[®], Testim[®], and Vogelxo[®] are available in gel preparations, while Axiron® is formulated as a topical solution.
+AndroGel®, Fortesta®, Natesto®, Testim®, and Vogelxo® are available in gel preparations, while Axiron® is formulated as a topical solution.
 These products are available as metered-dose pumps or single-use packets/tubes.
+Natesto® is the only nasal gel available in the form of a metered dose pump.
 Striant® is a mucoadhesive buccal tablet system that is placed on the gum for 12 hours and applied twice a day, once in the morning and once in the evening.
-Testopel[®] is an implantable pellet that consists of crystalline testosterone.
+Testopel® is an implantable pellet that consists of crystalline testosterone.
 It is a cylindrically shaped pellet, 3.2mm (1/8 inch) in diameter and approximately 8-9mm in length.
 When implanted subcutaneously, the pellet(s) slowly release the hormone over three to six months for a long acting androgenic effect.
 Androderm® is applied at night, while the topical gels and solution are generally applied in the morning.
-1-9 A higher incidence of skin pruritus is associated with the transdermal patch compared to the topical gels; however, the use of hydrocortisone cream, may reduce skin irritations that develop.
-The labeling of testosterone solution and gels include a Black Box Warning regarding the risk of virilization of female sexual partners that has been reported with male use of topical testosterone gels and solution.2-7 The occlusive backing film on Androderm[®] prevents the partner from coming in contact with the active material in the system, and therefore the warning is not included on this product.
-Currently, only AndroGel® has an A-rated generic formulation.
+A higher incidence of skin pruritus is associated with the transdermal patch compared to the topical gels; however, the use of hydrocortisone cream, may reduce skin irritations that develop.
+The labeling of testosterone solution and gels, excluding testosterone nasal gel, include a Black Box Warning regarding the risk of virilization of female sexual partners that has been reported with male use of topical testosterone gels and solution.2-7 The occlusive backing film on Androderm® prevents the partner from coming in contact with the active material in the system. and therefore the warning is not included on this product.
+1 Currently, only AndroGel® has an A-rated generic formulation.